Pay growth softens while vacancies continue to fall

-The latest ONS data cover the period from August to September 2023 and show a labour market that continues to soften.
+The latest ONS data covers the period from January to March 2024 and shows a largely unchanged labour market that remains tight overall but continues to slowly soften.

 The latest ONS data cover the period from June to August 2022 and show a labour market that is continuing to tighten, with the employment rate decreasing, unemployment decreasing, economic inactivity rising sharply and vacancies falling for the third quarter in a row.